kiran27262/E-commerce-Sales-Performance-Dashboard./README.md

 Deployment: Successfully deploying the application to a cloud service (Streamlit Cloud or similar) for 24/7 accessibility.

-How to Run Locally
-Clone the repository:

-git clone [YOUR REPO LINK]
-cd ecommerce-dashboard

-Install dependencies: (Make sure you are in your Anaconda environment if you used Conda)

-pip install -r requirements.txt

 Run the application:

 streamlit run app.py